Agencies Responsible for regulating drones in Malaysia

 Penalties

-If the person is an individual, they may be fined not more than fifty thousand ringgit or imprisoned for not more than three years, or both.
+If the person is an individual, they may be fined not more than fifty thousand ringgit, imprisoned for over three years, or both.

 If the person is a corporate body, they may be fined not more than one hundred thousand ringgits.